b-t-k/b-t-k.github.io/a-guide/a-guide.md

 ### First Projects
 You will be ***strongly*** encouraged to pick a book off the [First Production list](https://standardebooks.org/contribute/wanted-ebooks) as your first project.
 Many people come to the list because they have a project in mind and balk at this restriction.
 After what is often a lot of  argument, some reluctantly agree to do it the Standard Ebooks way and some depart unhappily.

-The reason for this restriction is two-fold.As a producer you will discover in some cases it is harder than it looks to balance the editorial and structural demands of a text (even little things like letters or posters pose some semantic and  coding problems).
+The reason for this restriction is two-fold.
+As a producer you will discover in some cases it is harder than it looks to balance the editorial and structural demands of a text (even little things like letters or posters pose some semantic and  coding problems).
 And length is a big factor in being able to  balance the many dimensions of producing a quality project—many projects are abandoned each year because the producer just couldn’t sustain the effort.
-The other main reason is it is highly likely you will make errors on your first attempt and the review assigned to you is left having to scrutinize not only the basics, but all the extra length and/or complexities involved in a molter more complicated book.
+The other main reason is it is highly likely you will make errors on your first attempt and the reviewer assigned to you is left having to scrutinize not only the basics, but all that extra length and/or complexities involved in a longer, more complicated book.

 So stick to some thing say for the first book—and if you are new to coding, maybe the fist couple of books—before you strike out  in an attempt to bring your favourite piece of literature to the world.
 The good new is that a first production was categorized as 40,000 words when I started and is now, thanks to improvements in the toolset, set at < 100,000 words.